locomotivemtl/astro-boilerplate/README.md

 ## Features

--   [Sass] for a feature rich superset of CSS.
+- [PostCSS] for a feature rich superset of CSS.
 - [Tailwind CSS] for a sane and scalable CSS architecture.
 - [Locomotive Scroll] for smooth scrolling with parallax effects.
 - [Swup] for versatile and extensible page transition.
 - [Prettier] for a formatted and easy to maintain codebase.
 - [Nanostores] as state manager.

 ## Getting started

 Make sure you have the following installed:

 - [Node] — at least 20.14, the latest LTS is recommended.
 - [NPM] — at least 8.0, the latest LTS is recommended.

 > 💡 You can use [NVM] to install and use different versions of Node via the command-line.